-National Asphalt Pavement Association, Inc. and subsidiary (collectively, the "Association") operates as a non-profit trade association providing direct services to the asphalt and paving industry.
-The Association's principal sources of funding are membership dues, meeting registrations, and contributions.
+National Asphalt Pavement Association, Inc. and subsidiaries (collectively, the "Association") operates as a non-profit trade association providing direct services to the asphalt and paving industry.
+The Association's principal sources of funding are dues, meetings, and contributions.
 The Association supports active research programs, provides technical, educational, and marketing materials to its members, and provides services to its members and the general public on issues relating to the Asphalt Industry.